-About Acrylic Inks
+About our Acrylic Inks

-Acrylic Inks can be regarded as extremely high flow acrylic paints or as permanent liquid watercolours.
+Acrylic Inks can be regarded as extremely high flow acrylic paints with extremely high pigment loading.

 They contain fine pigments with a very high pigment loading.
-All pigments are lightfast and non-fading.
+All pigments are lightfast and non-fading

 Supplied in convenient dropper bottles.

-All surfaces should be prepared and primed as per normal acrylic paints.
+If using the Acrylic Inks as a paint then all surfaces should be prepared and primed as per normal acrylic paints.

-Adhesion to surfaces such as metals, plastic and glass require priming to ensure good adhesion.
+Surfaces such as metals, plastic and glass require priming to ensure good adhesion.

 Painting with Acrylic Inks

+If undiluted they can be used as normal acrylic paint except the paint has a very high flow.
+These are not liquid watercolour paints but can give similar effects to watercolours.
+The main difference is that these inks have acrylic binder that is not water soluble so once dry they are permanent and cannot be lifted.
+If thinned with a significant amount of water they behave very similarly to normal watercolours.
 Due to the very high pigment concentration they can be diluted a significant amount.
 You can even add one drop of ink to 20ml water.
 High dilution levels will result in loss of bonding strength so the end result will be less permanent.
 If you dilute to a point where the dry inks can smudge on paper when rubbed, then applying a clear acrylic top coat will ensure permanence.